Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Backgrounds

-In the context of this paper, our objective is the probabilistic forecasting of $N$-dimensional asset excess returns.
-Specifically, we aim to model the conditional distribution of the excess return vector at the next time step, $\mathbf{r}_{t+1}\in\mathbb{R}^N$.
-Within our diffusion framework, this target corresponds to the data sample at zero diffusion step, i.e., $\mathbf{x}^0_{t+1}=\mathbf{r}_{t+1}$.
-The conditioning information $\mathbf{c}$ consists of two components: the historical excess returns over a lookback window of $M$ steps, $\mathbf{r}_{t-(M-1):t}$, and a set of asset-specific and systematic covariates over the same window.
+In the context of this paper, our objective is the probabilistic forecasting of $N$-dimensional asset excess returns conditioned on covariates.
+Diffolio models the conditional distribution $p(\mathbf{x}^0 | \mathbf{c})$, where the data sample at the zero diffusion step $\mathbf{x}^0_{t+1}$ corresponds to the $N$-dimensional asset excess return vector at the next time step, $\mathbf{r}_{t+1}\in\mathbb{R}^N$, with $\mathbf{c}$ denoting the conditioning information.
+Specifically, $\mathbf{c}$ consists of two components: the historical excess returns over a lookback window of $M$ steps, $\mathbf{r}_{t-(M-1):t}$, and a set of asset-specific and systematic covariates.
 Our approach characterizes the conditional predictive distribution $p(\mathbf{r}_{t+1}|\mathbf{r}_{t-(M-1):t}, \mathbf{c}_{t-(M-1):t})$ by generating a large set of plausible future return trajectories through a diffusion model.
 The resulting distribution is then utilized to optimize investment portfolios, a task for which accurately modeling the joint distribution of asset returns is paramount.